IvSan/Beat-home-assignment/README.md

 # Beat-home-assignment

+# Important disclaimer
+I haven't noticed the input data guarantee about continuous row blocks for each individual ride until the very last evening of the task's allotted time.
+My bad.
+The current implementation is created to work with the data without continuous row blocks, rides can be mixed up.
+So, the solution is not optimized for continuous blocks.
+I wish to have time to fix it, but it will require some core architecture changes.
+In general, I would like to have a bit more time than 4 days for such a project, so many things to do better and faster.
+Current throughput on 6 core CPU is 4kk lines/min.
+This is not production grade solution.
+Anyway, I did my best.
+Hope you will enjoy it.

 ## The task

 Beat drivers perform thousand of rides per day.
 In order to ensure that our passengers always receive the